Shyaam-5/Student-Analysis-and-Recommendation/README.md

 - The system requires a Google API key for generating course recommendations
 - Future student performance data should be saved as "updated_student_marks.csv" for the improvement tracking phase
 - The syllabus dictionary needs to be defined with course content for recommendation generation
+- 📂 Included Synthetic Datasets
+This project includes two synthetic datasets that simulate real-world student performance scenarios while maintaining data privacy:

+final.csv
+Purpose: Serves as the primary dataset for phases such as performance analysis, peer pairing, dashboard visualization, and personalized reporting.

+Description: Carefully crafted to reflect real-life academic behavior, this dataset mimics student records including marks, grades, performance categories, and course details.

+Usage: Used in Phase 1 (Anar1) for initial data ingestion and across phases like Anar2 to Anar7 for analysis and reporting.

+updated_student_marks.csv
+Purpose: Used to evaluate student improvements over time.

+Description: A continuation dataset derived synthetically based on expected academic progression.
+It provides a realistic baseline for the Improvement Tracking phase.

+Usage: Specifically required in Phase 5 (Anar5) to assess and predict improvements using machine learning models.

+These datasets were synthetically generated but structured to reflect genuine educational scenarios, enabling comprehensive testing and demonstration of the system’s capabilities without compromising student privacy.

 ## Troubleshooting
 - If you encounter issues with data processing, ensure your CSV file follows the expected format